hloundy/projects/README.md

 A variety of projects and other work completed during or shortly after my Data Science graduate program.
-Contains data processing and ML model building in Python, database creation and querying done in PostgreSQL using pgAdmin, and data visualization work in Tableau, among other things.
+Contains data processing and ML model building in Python, database creation and querying done in PostgreSQL using pgAdmin, and data visualization work in Tableau.